SQL QUERIES TUTORIAL

-Structured Query Language (SQL) is the standard language used to communicate with databases.
+Structured Query Language (SQL) serves as the standard language that we use to communicate with databases.
 It allows you to create, manipulate, and retrieve data efficiently.
-In this tutorial, we’ll explore essential SQL commands and concepts, helping you build a solid foundation for working with databases.
+In this SQL tutorial, we’ll explore essential SQL commands and concepts.
+As a result, you will build a solid foundation for working with databases.

-Queries used to manipulate the data are known as DML Queries.
+Some queries manipulate the data in SQL.
+Such queries are known as DML Queries.

 Queries used to Retrieve data

-Only DML statements such as INSERT, DELETE, and UPDATE can be used with TCL statements.
+Only DML statements such as INSERT, DELETE, and UPDATE work with TCL statements.

-DCL commands are used to grant and take back authority from any database user.
+DCL commands grant and take back authority from any database user.

 CREATE DATABASE database_name;